dsait/Coursera_Capstone/Report.md

 It contains many datasets across many themes.

-The project uses the neighborhood’s one from the urbanism section.
+The project uses the [neighborhood's](https://opendata.paris.fr/explore/dataset/quartier_paris/information/) one from the urbanism section.

-This is the link to the dataset and the link to the metadata.
+This is the [link](https://opendata.paris.fr/explore/dataset/quartier_paris/download/?format=csv&timezone=Europe/Berlin&lang=fr&use_labels_for_header=true&csv_separator=%3B) to the dataset and the [link](https://opendata.paris.fr/api/datasets/1.0/quartier_paris/attachments/quartier_pdf/) to the metadata.

 I keep only the attributes that are relevant for the analysis, which after wrangling look like this:

 The first three columns are self-explanatory, the fourth contains the geographical coordinates of the polygon representing the area of the neighborhood.

-Paris has 20 boroughs (Arrondissements) and 80 neighborhoods (Quartiers).
+Paris has 20 boroughs ([Arrondissements](https://en.wikipedia.org/wiki/Arrondissements_of_Paris)) and 80 neighborhoods ([Quartiers](https://en.wikipedia.org/wiki/Quarters_of_Paris)).
 Each Arrondissement has 4 Quartiers.

 ## Airbnb

 <img height="128" with="128" src="https://news.airbnb.com/wp-content/uploads/sites/4/2017/01/airbnb_vertical_lockup_web.png"/>

-All Airbnb accommodation listings in Paris.
+All Airbnb accommodation listings in [Paris](http://insideairbnb.com/get-the-data.html).

-This is the link to the dataset.
+This is the [link](http://data.insideairbnb.com/france/ile-de-france/paris/2020-04-15/visualisations/listings.csv) to the dataset.

 It has nearly 60K records.